end2endzone/ShellAnything/UserManual.md

 The &lt;visibility&gt; and &lt;validity&gt; elements act as filters for menus.
 They affect a menu's status: visible/invisible and enabled/disabled respectively.
 The &lt;visibility&gt; and &lt;validity&gt; elements must be added under a &lt;menu&gt; element.

-Each element must be validated against multiple criterias defined by the attributes below.
+Each element must be validated against multiple criteria defined by the attributes below.
 If the validation is successful, the menu will be set visible/enabled.
 If the validation fails then the associated menu is set invisible/disabled.

 The &lt;visibility&gt; and &lt;validity&gt; elements have the following attributes: